-All bills for tuition, fees, room and board, and other semester charges are due in full on the payment due date for each semester.
+Payment must be physically received (not postmarked) in full for tuition, fees, food, housing, and other semester charges by the due date.
 A late fee may be assessed to student accounts not paid in full by the payment due date.
-Student accounts not paid in full within 30 days after the payment due date may be assessed additional late fees, default charges, interest and/or collection costs, and the student may be subject to deregistration from classes.
+Student accounts not paid in full within thirty days after the payment due date may be assessed additional late fees, default charges, interest and/or collection costs, and the student may be disenrolled from classes.

-Through the online system, students can view a history of electronic bills and payments and access a real-time view of their accounts.
+Students and Parent Portal users can view a history of electronic statements and payments and access a real-time view of their accounts online.
 Payment may be made online, or the bill may be printed and mailed with payment.
-Credit card transactions will be charged a nonrefundable 2.75 percent service fee.
+Credit/Debit card transactions will be charged a nonrefundable service fee.

 Each student is classified as a resident or non-resident for tuition purposes at the time of admission to the University.
 The decision is based upon information furnished by the student's application and any other relevant information.

 All applicants claiming New Hampshire residency are required to have been legally domiciled in New Hampshire continuously for at least twelve months immediately prior to registering for the term for which in-state status is claimed.

 Students admitted from states other than New Hampshire or from foreign countries are considered nonresident throughout their entire attendance at the University unless they have acquired bona fide domicile in New Hampshire.
 Changes in residency for enrolled students as well as appeals are reviewed by the Registrar's Office and will only occur if the student can clearly establish that his or her residence in New Hampshire is for some purpose other than the temporary one of obtaining an education at the University.